Born from NASA technology and perfected for sleep.

 Avoid unnecessary stressful clutter.
 Save time spent on looking for important documents and improve concentration by keeping your workspace clutter-free.
 Many studies have demonstrated that cluttered desks can lead to anxiety, a lack of focus and procrastination.
 If you’re not a very tidy person, find a way that works for you in order to keep your desk space clear.
 Whether that’s having a tidy up once or day or even once per hour!

 Working from home, especially when you don’t live alone can come with many distractions.
-Try to minimize these by setting yourself boundaries and establishing a routine.
+Try to minimise these by setting yourself boundaries and establishing a routine.
 For example, make sure personal notifications are switched off on your phone, tell your housemates your working hours, and establish times when to take breaks away from your desk.

 YouTuber, CGP Grey, explores distraction-free working from home through the idea of “spaceship you” which raises some interesting ideas about the importance of segmenting different areas for different uses.